utsabigdata/AI-Workshop/ITESM-workshop/README.md

 *  Review Python Programming, Data Analytics, and Visualization

 In this section we present a short review of a Python programming environment hosted on a cloud to exploring many different types of big data.
-Furthernmore, we introduce big data concepts and characteristics along with data manipulation and cleaning techniques using the popular python Pandas data science library and introduce the abstraction of the Series and Data Frame.
+Furthermore, we introduce big data concepts and characteristics along with data manipulation and cleaning techniques using the popular python Pandas data science library and introduce the abstraction of the Series and Data Frame.

 *  Linear Algebra, Numerical Computing, and Probabilistic Programming